How to get the greatest benefits from working remotely – the ultimate guide

 Decrease your carbon footprint

 Most likely, you can get by working with just a laptop from home, and only being plugged in when you need to be.
-Research conducted in 2019 by Global Workplace Analytics found that if the workers who can and want to work from home will do so just 50% of the time, the reduction in greenhouse gas emissions would be equivalent to the entirety of the workforce of New York State taking themselves off the road.
+Research conducted in 2024 by Global Workplace Analytics found that if all workers who can and want to work from home did so just 50% of the time, the reduction in greenhouse gas emissions would be equivalent to the entirety of the workforce of New York State taking themselves off the road.
 On the other hand, if those telecommuting to work would suddenly begin driving to work instead, 91 million trees would have to be planted to offset those emissions.

 Team management and communication

 Nowadays there are many communication platforms which can be used for remote team management.
 Many companies already use platforms such as Slack.
 Slack has apps that help with just about anything, from buddy onboarding to standup meetings.
-These platforms are essential for easy communication between workers and facilitate teamwork while away from the office.
+These platforms are essential for easy communication between workers, facilitate teamwork while away from the office, and conduct webinars.

 Time is money